-Victor Mendez, Deputy Secretary, U.S. Department of Transportation
+Victor Mendez, former Deputy Secretary, U.S. Department of Transportation

-Deputy Secretary Mendez is the U.S. DOT’s chief operating officer, responsible for day-to-day operations of the agency’s 10 modal administrations and the work of more than 55,000 agency employees nationwide and overseas.
-He is focused on ensuring the safety and efficiency of America’s transportation system.
-Prior to his current position, Mr. Mendez served as administrator of the Federal Highway Administration.
+Victor Mendez is currently principal, VMM Consulting.
+From July 2014 until January 2017, Mr. Mendez was the U.S. DOT’s chief operating officer, responsible for day-to-day operations of the agency’s 10 modal administrations and the work of more than 55,000 agency employees nationwide and overseas.
+He focused on ensuring the safety and efficiency of America’s transportation system.
+Previously, Mr. Mendez served as administrator of the Federal Highway Administration.
 He was nominated for that position by President Obama and confirmed by the U.S. Senate in 2009.
 Before joining the U.S. DOT, he served as the top executive of the Arizona Department of Transportation, which he joined in 1985 as a transportation engineer.
-In 2006, his professional peers elected him president of the American Association of State Highway and Transportation Officials.
-Mr. Mendez has a bachelor’s degree in civil engineering from the University of Texas, El Paso, and an M.B.A. from Arizona State University.
+In 2006, his professional peers elected him president of the American Association of State Highway & Transportation Officials.
+He has a bachelor’s degree in civil engineering from the University of Texas, El Paso, and an M.B.A. from Arizona State University.

-Greg Kelly is president and CEO for the Western Hemisphere operations of one of the largest professional services firms in the world.
-WSP│Parsons Brinckerhoff has approximately 31,500 employees in 500 offices serving 39 countries.
-Prior to the merger with WSP, Mr. Kelly was global chief operating officer of Parsons Brinckerhoff, a multinational planning and design firm with 14,000 employees.
+Greg Kelly is one of eight members of WSP’s, senior executive team responsible for global operations, policy and direction for an engineering and professional services organization of approximately 36,000 employees in more than 500 offices in 40 countries.
+Mr. Kelly directs the operations of the firm in the U.S. and Latin America, overseeing a workforce of 7,800 employees and more than $1 billion in net revenue.
+The firm is active on hundreds of projects in the U.S. and Latin America, across the advisory, buildings, energy, transportation and water & environment sectors.
 He has more than 30 years of professional experience in the engineering services sector, encompassing executive management, engineering, project management and construction.
 Mr. Kelly started his career with a major steel manufacturing company.
-He has a bachelor’s degree from Temple University and a master’s degree from the New Jersey Institute of Technology.
-Mr. Kelly is member of the Construction Industry Roundtable and the National Academy of Construction.
+Mr. Kelly has a bachelor’s degree from Temple University and a master’s degree from the New Jersey Institute of Technology.
+He is member of the Construction Industry Roundtable and the National Academy of Construction.

 Jerry W. Waddell, Director of Safety, Cargo Transporters Inc.